 - Foreign Transaction Fees.
 American Express imposes a 2.7% foreign transaction fee while some competitors have eliminated the international transaction fee altogether.
 Even American Express waives this fee on their Platinum Business card, but American Express Business Gold Rewards cardholders still pay the hefty foreign transaction fee.

 There has always been something prestigious about carrying a gold card.
 Today, so many banks offer gold cards that their value has been diminished.
-Nevertheless, The Enhanced Business Gold Rewards Card from American Express OPEN continues to offer businesses an impressive array of rewards and benefits.
+Nevertheless, The Business Gold Rewards Card from American Express OPEN continues to offer businesses an array of rewards and benefits.

 Does your company provide American Express charge cards to employees?
 What has your experience been like with the American Express Business Gold Rewards card?